I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 Add a machine-washable fleece pad to your carrier for your cat's comfort.

-Choosing the right size carrier is important.
-To avoid having to return a carrier because of size, be sure to consider the carrier’s dimensions and weight limit.
+- To avoid having to make a return because of size, be sure to consider the carrier’s dimensions and weight limit.

-Even if your cat is below a carrier's weight limit, it doesn't mean he'll fit lengthwise.
-This is why it's helpful to know your cat’s current measurements and weight to ensure he’ll fit comfortably into a specific carrier.
+- Even if your cat is below a carrier's maximum weight limit, it doesn't mean he'll fit lengthwise.
+This is why it's helpful to know your cat's current measurements and weight to ensure he'll fit comfortably into a specific model.

-Your cat should feel safe and secure inside their carrier, but not so confined that he can barely move.
-There should be enough room for the cat to turn around, even if he can’t fully stand up.
+- Your cat should feel safe and secure inside their carrier, but not so confined that he can barely move.
+There should be enough room for your cat to turn around, even if he can’t fully stand up.

-The size of carrier you select also depends on how you plan to use it.
-If you ever plan to travel by air with your cat, you’ll need a carrier that’s airline approved and meets size requirements in order to fit beneath your seat.
+- The size of carrier you select also depends on how you plan to use it.
+If you ever plan to travel by air with your pet, you’ll need one that’s airline approved and meets size requirements in order to fit beneath your seat.

-If you want a cat carrier just for vet visits or other general use, you can be more flexible on the size and type of carrier you get.
+- If you want a carrier just for vet visits or other general use, you can be more flexible on the size and type you get.

 It really depends on your cat and how you plan to use the carrier.
 Here are some pros and cons of each type: